neuroforgede/docker-service-dns-prometheus-exporter/README.md

 # docker-service-dns-prometheus-exporter

 Monitor your Docker Swarm for DNS resolution errors and export it to Prometheus.
+Currently only supports VIP based routing DNS checks.

 ## Use in a Docker Swarm deployment